wasabigeek/blog/content/blog/first-steps-to-open-source/index.md

 It’s still there, open.

 At this point I was starting to get disheartened.
-No hate to open source maintainers, it’s pretty thankless work and the world is better for your contributions.
+(No hate to open source maintainers, it’s pretty thankless work and the world is better for your contributions.)

-## ...who wait.
+## ...who ~~wait~~ keep trying.

 I flapped around a bit, and one day decided to look at another gem our company had been using.
 I saw a pretty steady stream of merges, neatly labelled issues, plus it just felt less intimidating than Rails.